In order to care effectively for a person living with dementia you must accept the way things are; and then, introduce change into your life.

 You tell me your patient won't do what my patient will do.
 You then tell me they say NO, and refuse.
 You then give up.

 Listen up.
-Most of the persons suffering from Alzheimer's can't make decisions.
+Most of the persons living with Alzheimer's can't make decisions.
 So, they do what they can do.
 They say NO. They can't make a decision and when they are saying NO they are telling you they can't decide.

 NO is the biggest, most frequently used word, in the Alzheimer's World dictionary.

 However, the word NO is defined differently in Alzheimer's World.